 The Discovery Process in A Truck Accident Claim

 The discovery process in a truck accident claim is very important in determining the success or failure of a claim.
 One of the most important aspects that will make or break the case is the discovery process.
-After your attorney files the lawsuit papers, the next step in the process is called discovery, which lasts for up to a month before the trial.
-Simply put, it is during discovery that the trucking company’s lawyers and your attorney will provide and request information from each other regarding the case.
+After your truck accident attorney files the lawsuit papers, the next step in the process is called discovery, which lasts for up to a month before the trial.
+Simply put, it is during discovery that the trucking company’s lawyers and your truck accident attorney will provide and request information from each other regarding the case.
 The types of discovery that the attorneys may ask of each other may include:

 - Oral depositions

 - Requests for inspection and production

 During an oral deposition, the defendant and plaintiff side will conduct interviews of all parties to the case including witnesses to get more information about the persons involved, the accident, and the facts of the case.
 While essentially an out of court statement, an attorney can use a deposition statement as court testimony.
 Given that the statement is recorded and can be used as evidence against you in a court of law, your attorney will be with you throughout the process to ensure you do not answer inappropriate questions, and that the trucking company lawyers adhere to the set legal procedures.

 Requests for Disclosure